Skip to main content

 Clerk session JWTAuthorization: Bearer <clerk-jwt>Authenticated browser usersUser-specific routes: /api/latest-brief, /api/user-prefs, /api/notification-channels, /api/brief/share-url, etc.

-forceKey: true — which endpoints ignore browser origin?
+forceKey: true — which endpoints ignore browser session cookies?

-Some endpoints explicitly reject the “trusted browser origin” shortcut and require a real API key even from inside the dashboard:
+Some endpoints explicitly reject anonymous browser session cookies and require a user API key, enterprise API key, or Pro Clerk bearer even from inside the dashboard:

 • /api/v2/shipping/route-intelligence